 Real artists (painters, writers, musicians, occasionally movie makers) are the people who have the kind of mind that allows - forces - them to imagine, conjure up, create entire worlds and who also have the skills to make them accessible to other people.
 To transform the personal into the cosmic.
 And there are no off days when you stop being an artist, like there is no “off” button, or real vacations or weekends, when you are not constantly “recording”, gathering material if not creating.

-So here are a few things to never say to an artist if you are a descent human being:
+So here are a few things to never say to an artist if you are a decent human being:

 -Hey I'm an artist too!
 I just started taking lessons!
 How about that?

 -I could have been an artist too.
 My teacher said I could really draw when I was in elementary school.